dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Artifacts**: The tangible, versionable outputs of a repository.
 They are the explicit link between upstream and downstream workflows.
 -   **State**: A JSON object capturing step outputs, persisted locally for resumption.
 -   **Security**: Workflows run in unprivileged containers; secrets are managed via environment variables and are never persisted.
 -   **Clarity & Precision**: The schema and execution model are designed to be unambiguous and directly implementable.
+While alternative designs (e.g., event-driven, fully declarative) were considered, the imperative, step-based approach was chosen for its simplicity, predictability, and ease of debugging.

 ## 2. `tako.yml` Schema Reference (`v0.2.0`)